Museum of the Scottish Shale Oil Industry

 The Museum of the Scottish Shale Oil Industry was created in 1990, to preserve the history of the shale industry in West Lothian and beyond.
 It is sited on a former mill at Millfield, near Livingston, Scotland.
-It is attached to Almond Valley, a hertiage centre, large farm and play area.
+It is attached to Almond Valley, a heritage centre, large farm and play area.

 Buildings

 The Museum is housed in the reception area of Almond Valley Heritage Centre.